Naman1997/simple-fcos-cluster/README.md

 ### What does 'terraform apply' do?

 - Downloads a version of fcos depending on the tfvars
-- Converts the zipped image file to qcow2 and moves it to the proxmox node
+- Converts the zipped image file to qcow2 and moves it to the Proxmox node
 - Creates a template using the qcow2 image
-- Copies your public key `~/.ssh/id_rsa.pub` to the proxmox node
+- Copies your public key `~/.ssh/id_rsa.pub` to the Proxmox node
 - Creates ignition files with the system units and ssh keys injected for each VM to be created
 - Creates nodes using the ignition configurations and other parameters  specified in `terraform.tfvars`
 - Updates the haproxy configuration on a VM/raspberry pi